bptlab/ark_automate/wiki/Home.md

-# Welcome to the ark_automate wiki!
+# Welcome to the Ark_automate wiki!

 Ark_automate is an open-source RPA tool that uses several modeling languages to create bots.